 1. Distressed Flared Jeans

-Before there were skinny jeans, before it was socially acceptable (and chic) to rock baggy, cuffed boyfriend jeans with a sassy pair of heels, man made flared jeans, and the world was happy.
+2000s high school fashion before there were skinny jeans before it was socially acceptable (and chic) to rock baggy, cuffed boyfriend jeans with a sassy pair of heels, man-made flared jeans, and the world was happy.

 The perfect pair of high school jeans included strategic fading, manufactured (therefore, uniform and regulated) scuffs and distressed patches, and – of course – the signature back pocket embroidery, boldly announcing to the world exactly which brand your snazzy pants originated from.

-Ladies, let’s have an honest chat: growing up, my curfew was 11:45 sharp and my favorite extra curricular activity was show choir.
-I drank half of a beer freshman year of high school, and felt so guilty about it that I tattled on myself the very next day.
+Ladies, let’s have an honest chat: growing up, my curfew was 11:45 sharp and my favorite extracurricular activity was show choir.
+I drank half of a beer freshman year of high school and felt so guilty about it that I tattled on myself the very next day.

 Yes, being a badass wasn’t my forte, so instead of doing anything actually crazy (like skipping school or sneaking out), I rebelled in much more subtle ways – you know, like wearing ripped jeans to school, playing the snake game on my Nokia during class, and being tardy for an average of one class per day.

-2. Birkenstock Boston Slip-ons
+2. Birkenstock Boston Slip-Ons

 About the same time that the first Now!
-CD was released, there was one other thing I was in hot pursuit of – a soft suede pair of slip-on Birkenstocks.
+CD was released, and there was one other thing I was in hot pursuit of – a soft suede pair of slip-on Birkenstocks.

 Of course, my parents weren’t exactly on board with getting me a pair of name-brand shoes which were sure to be ruined the first time I wore them on a rainy day or across a muddy patch of grass.
 Instead, I got the off-brand version, which my dad deemed “the Fakenstocks.”

-But still, for a glimmering two years in middle school, my Fakenstocks traveled with me to eighth grade football games, All American Rejects concerts, laser tag games, and countless group hangouts at the local movie theater.
+But still, for a glimmering two years in middle school, my Fakenstocks traveled with me to eighth-grade football games, All American Rejects concerts, laser tag games, and countless group hangouts at the local movie theater.